-Funded through the Billops-Hatch Scholarship Fund, the Billops-Hatch Fellowship supports researchers working in the Camille Billops and James V. Hatch Archives.
+Funded through the Billops-Hatch Scholarship Fund, this fellowship supports researchers working in the Camille Billops and James V. Hatch Archives.
 Past fellowship recipients include post-graduate students, authors, professors, and scholars researching areas of African American art and art history, including the visual arts, theater, film, and literature.
 Among its various holdings, the Billops-Hatch archives has more than 1,200 play scripts written by African Americans, 1,400 interviews with various artists, and a library of rare and unique books and periodicals.
-Stipend up to $1,000 annually.

 Please familiarize yourself with the appropriate visa type for your desired length of stay at the Rose Library.
-Fellows coming to the Rose Library on a standard tourist or business visa (VWT/VT or VB) may NOT stay at the Rose Library for any period beyond 9 working days.
-Should you extend your research visit beyond this allocation, you will NOT be eligible to receive any form of payment for your visit.
-International researchers with a J1 visa may extend their stay beyond 9 working days.
 For more information, please consult your U.S. Consulate or the Emory Office of International Student and Scholar Programs well in advance of your planned trip.